mlochbaum/BQN/doc/fromDyalog.md

 ### Array model

-BQN uses the [based array model](based.md), so that a Dyalog's simple scalar corresponds to many BQN values: an atom, its enclose, and so on.
+BQN uses the [based array model](based.md), so that a Dyalog simple scalar corresponds to many BQN values: an atom, its enclose, and so on.

 | Dyalog        | BQN   |
 |---------------|-------|